Barryugo/Athlete-Mention-Analyzer/README.md

 # Athlete Mention Analyzer
-This Python script extracts data about athletes from a text file, counts how many times they were mentioned, and calculates a sentiment score for the mentions.
+The Athlete Mention Analyzer is a Python script that extracts data about athletes from a text file, counts how many times they were mentioned, and calculates a sentiment score for the mentions.
+The script has two versions: linkedIn.py and twitter.py, depending on the source of the data.

 Usage
-To use the script, run the following command:
+To use the script, follow these steps:

-`python linkedIn.py`
+Run the command python `linkedIn.py` or `python twitter.py` depending on the source of the data.
-`python twitter.py`
+Enter the path to the input file when prompted.

-where input_file is the path to the text file containing the mentions, and output_file is the path to the output file where the results will be saved.
+Enter the path to the output file when prompted.

 # Input format
 The input file should be a plain text file containing one mention per line, with the following format: